tarantool/doc/sphinx/book/user_guide_getting_started.rst

     tarantool> console.connect('localhost:3301')
     tarantool> box.space.tester:select{2}

-The requests are saying "use the :ref:`console package <package-console>` to connect to the Tarantool server that's listening on ``localhost:3301``, send a request to that server, and display the result."
+The requests are saying "use the :ref:`console package <console-package>` to connect to the Tarantool server that's listening on ``localhost:3301``, send a request to that server, and display the result."
 The result in this case is